tmtlakmal/acme/README.md

 ### SMARTS

-Note that the SMARTS simulator sholud be connected to python interface via zeromq message interface.
+Note that the SMARTS simulator should be connected to python interface via zeromq message interface.
 The messages are transfered as JSON strings.
 The connection initiated from vehicle_env_mp.py file.
 Any environment can be connected to run_dqn.py to test against any other environment.
 SMARTS source code is not included in the source code.